HKUST-Aerial-Robotics/Omni-swarm/README.md

 [swarm_msgs](https://github.com/HKUST-Swarm/swarm_msgs) [inf_uwb_ros](https://github.com/HKUST-Swarm/inf_uwb_ros) are compulsory.
 And [swarm_detector](https://github.com/HKUST-Swarm/swarm_detector) if you want to use detector,

-First, running the pinhole or fisheye version of [VINS-Fisheye](https://github.com/HKUST-Aerial-Robotics/VINS-Fisheye) (Yes, VINS-Fisheye have is pinhole compatiable and is essential for Omni-swarm)
+First, running the pinhole or fisheye version of [VINS-Fisheye](https://github.com/HKUST-Aerial-Robotics/VINS-Fisheye) (Yes, VINS-Fisheye is pinhole compatiable and is essential for Omni-swarm).

 Start map-based localization with
 >roslaunch swarm_loop nodelet-sfisheye.launch